Working with Authors

 To assist textbooks authors through the writing process, provide them with a set of guidelines and a chapter template to use when writing.
 Comprehensive guidelines and clear expectations will help ensure that each author composes their chapter in a standardized format, reducing the need for major structural edits and giving the book a unified look and feel.

-Your authors should have access to a scoping document that provides an overview of the project and the contributors.
+Your authors should have access to a project summary document that provides an overview of the project.
 You can also ask authors to sign a contributor agreement or memoranda of understanding that sets out expectations, clarifies their role, and gives them a clear sense of the process of editing and revision.

 Finally, you can provide them with a style guide and chapter prototype.
 Comprehensive guidelines and clear expectations will help ensure that each author composes their chapter in a standardized format, reducing the need for major structural edits and giving the book a unified look and feel.